davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### 4. <a href="language-this-keyword-call-apply-bind"></a>call, apply or bind
 Whenever a function is called using [call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) or [apply()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) the caller explicitly specifies what object `this` will refer to and it will **always** override whatever `this` would ordinarily have pointed to.

 In the previous example, `writeFullName()` was a method introduced directly against `person1`.
-Despite the fact that `bobSmith` in example doesn't even have that method we can force `this` to refer to the new object within the method:
+Despite the fact that `bobSmith` below doesn't even have that method we can force `this` to refer to that object within the method:

     var bobSmith = { firstName: "Bob", lastName: "Smith" };
     person1.writeFullName.call(bobSmith);           // "Bob Smith"